 Breaking down the strawberries

 The strawberries need to be broken down from whole to mashed during this process.
 The heat will soften the berries, also the sugar and water will help with that.
+Using a glass or a masher of some kind to lightly mash the berries will work.
+Not all of the berries need to be mashed, just some.
+It is nice to keep some of the strawberries whole.

 Be gentle when mashing the berries and it will be fine.
 Use a tall glass or something with a large handle to keep your hand clear of the heat.